Scanning QR Code from Desktop Screen with Qt and Python Barcode SDK

 self.close()

-While the mouse is moving, we draw a rectangle to indicate the selected area in paintEvent() function:
+Draw a rectangle to indicate the selected area in the paintEvent() function:

 def paintEvent(self, event):